DallanQ/castles_of_burgundy/QA.md

 [completed-region-scoring-and-bonus-tiles](https://boardgamegeek.com/thread/2594272/completed-region-scoring-and-bonus-tiles)

+> I understand that a player gets two scores whenever he completes a region:
-> if a tile covers the very last field of all the fields in one color (player completes a region), he gets the according bonus tile (1st place or 2nd place) - but does he then get the other scores as well?
+1) depending on its size (1 to 8 spaces), the completed region scores between 1 and 36 victory points, 2) depending on the phase the completed region scores between 10 and 2 victory points.
+Now my question is, if a tile covers the very last field of all the fields in one color (player completes a region), he gets the according bonus tile (1st place or 2nd place) - but does he then get the other scores as well?

 Yes, you get the normal scoring plus the bonus score.